determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-core-ug-basic.rst

 -  hyperparameter search
 -  distributing work across multiple GPUs and/or nodes

-These are the same features provided by the higher-level PyTorchTrial, DeepSpeedTrial, and TFKerasTrial APIs: those APIs are implemented using the Core API.
+These features are also available in the higher-level PyTorchTrial and DeepSpeedTrial APIs, both of which are built on top of the Core API.

 This user guide shows you how to get started using the Core API.